ShadmanKhan12/DashboardApp/README.md

 # DashboardApp
 This app fetches a users collection from https://jsonplaceholder.typicode.com/ .
 The response data are of JSON data type .
 The data are mapped on a table .
-Data can be deleted and updated.
-Data can be updated via a form.
+Data can be deleted and added.
+Data can be added via a form.

+The project is live on netlify : https://relaxed-easley-dc07d2.netlify.app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.10.